leon-dav/FieldsRoadsClassifier/README.md

 ### Dataset Segmentation

 We construct four distinct datasets:
-- Training dataset: Used for model training.
+- Training dataset: Used for model training (70% of the annotated images).
-- Validation dataset: Monitors the model's learning progress.
+- Validation dataset: Monitors the model's learning progress (15% of the annotated images).
-- Test dataset: Contains annotated images for model testing.
+- Test dataset: Contains annotated images for model testing (15% of the annotated images).
-- Qualitative test dataset: Includes unannotated images for visual performance analysis.
+- Qualitative test dataset: Includes unannotated images for visual performance analysis (10 unannotated images).

 ## Results and Experiments